payjoin/nolooking/README.md

 Note: if `CHAIN_WALLET_AMOUNT_SATS` is present another output will be added to send the amount to the internal wallet.
 This may be required in case the wallet is empty as in such case LND can not reserve sats for anchor commitments.
-However, to truly work, you need LND from `master` or 0.14.2 once it's released.
+However, to truly work, you need LND  0.14.2.

 ## License